Tib3rius/AutoRecon/README.md

 * {protocol} is the protocol being used (either tcp or udp).
 * {address} is the address of the target.

+A pattern is defined for the nmap-ftp scan, which matches the simple pattern "Anonymous FTP login allowed".
+In the event that this pattern matches output of the nmap-ftp command, the pattern description ("Anonymous FTP Enabled!") will be saved to the \_patterns.log file in the scans directory.
+A special reference {match} can be used in the description to reference the entire match, or the first capturing group.

 The ftp.manual section defines a group of manual commands.
 This group contains a description for the user, and a commands array which contains the commands that a user can run.
 Two new references are defined here: {username_wordlist} and {password_wordlist} which are configured at the very top of the service-scans.toml file, and default to a username and password wordlist provided by SecLists.

 Here is a more complicated configuration: